linktimecloud/kubernetes-data-platform/docs/en/user-tutorials/visualization-analysis-of-taobao's-maternal-and-infant-shopping-data.md

     - User: `default`
     - Password: `ckdba.123`

 4. Add a connection in Airbyte.
 Select `tianchi_mum_baby` as the source and ClickHouse as the destination, use the default configuration for the next step, set Schedule type to `Manual`, and then save.
+Manually click the sync button to synchronize data.
 ![](../../zh/user-tutorials/images/airbyte05.png)

 5. Add a connection in Airbyte.
 Select `tianchi_mum_baby_trade_history` as the source and ClickHouse as the destination, use the default configuration for the next step, set Schedule type to `Manual`, and then save.
+Manually click the sync button to synchronize data.

 6. Check the job status in Airbyte.
 If successful, it means the data has been successfully imported into ClickHouse.
 ![](../../zh/user-tutorials/images/airbyte04.png)